 Inoapps has engaged with a number of EBS customers who moved their ERP platform to Oracle Cloud Applications and kept their legacy Oracle EBS as a static, read-only system.
 However, they quickly found themselves running into issues with their ability to access data in an unsupported application.
 Lacking patches and updates, the legacy instance became inaccessible and unsecure.
 An instance of enterprise software that cannot be updated, maintained and patched cannot be counted on.
 This is the risk Oracle EBS customers take if they do not have a firm, practical and viable plan for their legacy data.

 Allowing a legacy solution - one you are no longer using in production - to drive cost and complexity in your business is at best unattractive and at worst unacceptable.
 The best way to satisfy regulatory requirements for reporting on historical data is full retirement of Oracle EBS and implementation of a purpose-built solution designed to provide non-technical users with access to your historical data through a collection of pre-built reports or custom reports for specific needs.

 Inoapps Archiving for Oracle EBS

 Once you make the decision to move off Oracle EBS and onto Oracle Cloud Applications or even some other solution, just Ask Inoapps about Inoapps Archiving for Oracle EBS.
-This is our application for companies that need to maintain access to their legacy Oracle EBS data while minimizing cost and complexity.
-We have deployed the solution to many organizations that have retired Oracle EBS, and deliver it as a fully-inclusive subscription solution using Oracle Cloud technologies.
-Providing the assurance and peace of mind to our customers that their legacy data will always be available allows organizations to focus their attention on delivering the value that Oracle Cloud can offer.
+This is our application for companies that need to maintain access to their legacy Oracle EBS data while minimising cost and complexity.
+We have deployed the solution to many organisations that have retired Oracle EBS, and deliver it as a fully-inclusive subscription solution using Oracle Cloud technologies.
+Providing the assurance and peace of mind to our customers that their legacy data will always be available allows organisations to focus their attention on delivering the value that Oracle Cloud can offer.

 Curious?
 Find out more in this complimentary whitepaper!